deevee47/paytm-clone/README.md

-## This is an Paytm Clone using MERN Stack feat.
-Signup, Signin, Transactions
+## This is an Paytm Clone using MERN Stack

-Note: This is not a fully secured app.
-There might be security leaks on *Large-scale usage*.
-But the functionality of Paytm is correctly defined in this project.

 <h1>FILE STRUCTURE:</h1>
 <h4> Backend </h4>